joshmossas/tailwind-to-dart/README.md

-_Note: This currently works with tailwind V3.
-I'm currenrly waiting for the out come of this discussion to determine how to proceed. (https://github.com/tailwindlabs/tailwindcss/discussions/14764)_
+_Note: Tailwind V4 is currently not supported.
+I'm waiting for the outcome of the following discussion to determine how to proceed. - https://github.com/tailwindlabs/tailwindcss/discussions/14764_

 # Tailwind to Dart